bvbohnen/X3_Customizer/README.md

  * Fix_OOS_Laser_Missile_Conflict

       Allows OOS combat to include both missile and laser fire in the same attack round.
 In vanilla AP, a ship firing a missile will not fire its lasers for a full round, generally causing a large drop in damage output.
 With the change, adding missiles to OOS ships will not hurt their performance.

+ * Fleet_Intercepter_Bug_Fix

+      Apply bug fixes to the Fleet logic for selecting ships to launch at enemies.
+A mispelling of 'interecept' causes M6 ships to be launched against enemy M8s instead of interceptors.
+Patches !lib.fleet.shipsfortarget.xml.

  * Increase_Escort_Engagement_Range